-Secondly, while a party may presently appeal a final order regarding an unfair labor practice, this bill would require an employer who appeals orders involving make-whole, backpay, or other monetary awards to employees to post an appeal bond for the entire economic value of the order.
+Secondly, while a party may presently appeal a final order regarding an unfair labor practice, this bill would require an employer who appeals orders involving make-whole, backpay or other monetary awards to employees to post an appeal bond for the entire economic value of the order.

-Status: Passed the Assembly and has passed the Senate Labor Committee and is pending in the Senate Appropriations Committee.
+Status: Passed the Assembly and is pending in the Senate.